Learning basic arithmetic in a fun and engaging way.

 The faster you answer, the higher your score!
 As you finish off a screen full of answers, if there are more questions, then more answers will pop into view.

 On the options screen, you have the ability to set the level of the questions, and how many.
-Just drag the spinning bubble to where you want it to be.
+Just drag the acorn to where you want it to be.

 Tapping on the button will toggle negative numbers on or off.
 When this is turned on, the answer to a question is allowed to be negative.
 This is for the older kids that understand this concept.
 It’s turned off by default.